-Who loves training sessions?
-Support reps get a lot of training sessions from the moment they start their job: for product training, new feature launches, soft skills and communication.
+Support reps get tons of training from the moment they start their job—whether it’s on products, new feature launches, or soft skills like communication.
 This is great.
-This gives them a solid baseline for doing their jobs.
+Training gives new hires a solid baseline to start their jobs and do them well.

-The work of a customer support rep spans a spectrum of psychology, hard skills and emotional intelligence.
+Customer support reps—just like anyone else—need one-on-one time with their managers and direction to hone their skills and develop their craft.
+After all, there’s a lot to learn in a training program.
+The work of a customer support rep spans a spectrum of psychology, hard and soft skills, and emotional intelligence.
 These can’t improve through training alone.

 That’s where coaching comes in.

 Training by itself offers diminishing returns.
 You probably know this anecdotally (how many hours can you sit still listening to someone else anyway?).

 In their book, The Effortless Experience, co-authors Matthew Dixon, Rick DeLisi, Nick Toman found: “Organizations that focus on training (often at the expense of coaching) tend to have relatively lower-performing teams compared to organizations that prioritize coaching (often at the expense of training).”